David-Carballo/AfterEffectsScript/README.md

 SubtitlesLyricVideo
 ###

-<p align="left">a script for After Effects to automate the process of creating a VideoLyrics with the song lyrics</p>
+<p align="left">A script for After Effects to automate the process of creating a VideoLyrics with the song lyrics</p>

 ###